debasmitsahoo/EduNexus/README.md

-# Feel Education Web
+# EduNexus Web

 ## Project Overview

-Feel Education is a modern web application built for educational institutions to manage their operations efficiently.
-The platform provides a comprehensive suite of tools for academic management, student tracking, and administrative tasks.
+EduNexus is a modern web application built for educational institutions to manage their operations efficiently.
+The platform provides a comprehensive suite of tools for academic management, student information, and administrative tasks.

 ## Tech Stack